Select Page

 Creating a timeline for learning activities

-When planning for a lesson, prioritize the learning objectives you will cover within the class period and then estimate how much time each activity will realistically take.
-Be sure to allocate time for questions and answers, summarizing main points, checking for student understanding and closing activities or exit tickets.
 It is also helpful to have additional enrichment activities planned if the lesson takes less time than expected.
 Being flexible and adjusting lessons to meet learner needs is a crucial component when planning; if you find something is working well and it is helping students reach their goals, focus on that activity instead of rigidly sticking to the original plan.

 3. Design assessments to measure understanding

+Assessments are key components of a lesson plan, as they help you gauge whether your learning objectives have been met.
 Next, you will want to determine how to measure proficiency and what types of assessments you will use to gauge if learners have met the specified objectives.
-Will the students take a test (on paper or online with a tool like Google Forms)?
+Will learners take a test (on paper or online with a tool like Google Forms)?
 Will they write an essay, present a speech or create a project?
-When planning an assessment, you will also need to create a rubric that details the criteria students must meet to demonstrate proficiency and share that information with them before the assessment so that they clearly understand the expectations.

-After an assessment, a teacher should give constructive feedback on what students did well and how they can improve for next time.
+After an assessment, an educator should give constructive feedback on what learners did well and how they can improve for next time.
 They can use the results to determine what they need to reteach and how they can adjust instruction to help students and reinforce learning by providing opportunities for the continued practice of the concepts to meet learning goals.
-Hāpara Dashboard is a great tool to help teachers give effective feedback to learners.
-It allows teachers easy access to all of their learners’ Google Files, and by simply clicking on a Student Tile, the teacher can message the learner and offer suggestions, while accessing their work simultaneously.
-Learners can also easily access the feedback and communicate with the teacher via the Hāpara Student Dashboard

 Lesson plan templates and example